Information for presenters

 Paper sessions will be either 60 or 90 minutes long, with two or three papers respectively.
 Each paper will be allocated 30 minutes: 20 minutes for the presentation and 10 minutes for questions/discussion and changeover.
 Timings will be rigidly adhered to.

 The rooms for the paper sessions will have Windows computers running standard Microsoft presentation software, so that attendees can use our hardware to present their materials and will not be required to bring laptops with them.
 If you are planning on using your own device for the presentation, you are advised to make sure that it is fully charged before your presentation, and to check before your session that it operates correctly with the projection equipment.

 At least one of the authors must register for the conference and attend to present the paper.

-Panel sessions typically involve four or five panellists and run for 90 minutes.
-The session begins with opening statements of about five minutes from each panellist, and then proceeds to general discussion between the panellists and the audience.
-Panellists wishing to support their opening statements with slides may use either the presentation computer or their own device.
+Panel sessions typically involve four or five panelists and run for 90 minutes.
+The session begins with opening statements of about five minutes from each panelist, and then proceeds to general discussion between the panelists and the audience.
+Panelists wishing to support their opening statements with slides may use either the presentation computer or their own device.

-For the proceedings, each panel will provide a two-page paper that summarises the positions of all the panellists.
+For the proceedings, each panel will provide a two-page paper that summarises the positions of all the panelists.

 Tips, techniques, and courseware

 The tips, techniques, and courseware session provides an opportunity to share practical ideas, specific assignments, pedagogical tools, methods of assessment, class activities, or software/courseware that supports learning in computing courses.
 A brief demonstration may also be included.
 Each presentation is limited to 10 minutes including discussion and changeover, so please try to keep your message short, exact, crisp, and to the point!
 This is a real challenge, but also contributes largely to the flavour of this session – and its attractiveness for attendees.

 Presenters must submit presentation material in advance and use the conference-provided hardware to present their materials.